 Helpful resources for financial aid & scholarships:

-US Government and many other organization outside the university/college offers financial aid to international students.
+US Government and much other organization outside the university/college offers financial aid to international students.
 Some of them are:

 - Foreign Full Bright Student Program